Mapple: A Domain-Specific Language for Mapping Distributed Programs: A Core Challenge: Mapping Task Spaces to Processor Spaces

-This demonstrates that the \emph{split} and \emph{merge} primitives are exact inverses when applied in sequence with the same parameters.

 The {\em swap} transformation exchanges two dimensions of the processor space.
-Combined with {\em merge}, which flattens two dimensions into one, it lets users control whether merging follows row-major or column-major order.
+Combined with {\em merge}, which flattens two dimensions into one, users can control whether merging follows row-major or column-major order.

-The {\em slice} transformation takes a dimension along with its lower and upper bounds, applying a constant offset to that dimension.
-It is useful for mapping an iteration space to a subset of the processor space, such as when assigning concurrent tasks to separate groups of processors.

 Using these primitives, \name{} can transform processor spaces in flexible ways. \Cref{fig:codecommondist} illustrates how \name{} supports common distribution patterns.
-Suppose we want to map a 2D iteration space onto a 2-node machine with 2 GPUs per node.
-In the figure, the shaded region of the iteration space is mapped to the corresponding shaded processor in the processor space.
+Suppose we want to map a 2D task space onto a 2-node machine with 2 GPUs per node.
+In the figure, the shaded region of the task space is mapped to the corresponding shaded processor in the processor space.